Republicanism in the United Kingdom: 21st-century republicanism

-In September 2015, Jeremy Corbyn, a Labour MP with republican views, won his party's leadership election and became both Leader of the Opposition and Leader of the Labour Party.
+Jeremy Corbyn, a Labour MP with republican views, won his party's leadership election in September 2015, thus becoming Leader of the Opposition and Leader of the Labour Party.
 In 1991, Corbyn had seconded the Commonwealth of Britain Bill.
 However, Corbyn stated during his 2015 campaign for the leadership that republicanism was "not a battle that I am fighting".

 At the swearing of oaths in the Commons following the 2017 general election, Republic reported that several MPs had prefixed their parliamentary oath of allegiance with broadly republican sentiments, such as a statement referring to their constituents, rather than the Queen.
-If an MP does not take the oath or the affirmation to the Queen, they will not be able to take part in parliamentary proceedings or paid any salary and allowances until they have done so.
+If an MP does not take the oath or the affirmation to the monarch, they will not be able to take part in parliamentary proceedings or paid any salary and allowances until they have done so.
 Such MPs included Richard Burgon, Laura Pidcock, Dennis Skinner, Chris Williamson, Paul Flynn, Jeff Smith, and Emma Dent Coad.
 Roger Godsiff and Alex Sobel also expressed sympathy for an oath to their constituents.

+The level of support for the monarchy has declined since the 2010s.
+As of 2024, the last published poll in which over 70% favoured the monarchy was in 2019.
+The proportion favouring a republic has slightly increased at the same time, but has consistently remained a less popular position than maintaining the monarchy.
+Support for republicanism in Britain has ranged from 13% to 34% since the 1990s, with the figure generally remaining above 20% in the early 2020s.
+The monarchy is somewhat less popular among Black British groups, British Asians, and younger Britons (those under 35); these demographic groups are generally more in favour of a republic.

-In May 2021, a YouGov poll put support for the monarchy down at 61% (with 24% against) among all over-18s, with a particularly high rise in republican views and an overall plurality for its replacement with an elected head of state in the 18–24 age group (41%–31%).
-The poll also suggested significant reductions in support for the monarchy in 25–49 year olds, and a slight fall in support among over 65s.
+In May 2021, a YouGov poll showed reduced support for the monarchy, with 61% in favour and 24% against among all over-18s; there was a particularly high rise in republican views and an overall plurality for its replacement with an elected head of state in the 18–24 age group (41%–31%).
+The poll also suggested significant reductions in support for the monarchy in 25–49-year olds, and a slight fall in support among over 65s.